AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 ## WKND Tutorial Overview {#wknd-tutorial-overview}

 The goal for this multi-part tutorial is to teach a developer how to implement a website using the latest standards and technologies in Adobe Experience Manager (AEM).
-After completing this tutorial a developer understands the basic foundation of the platform and has knowledge of common design patterns in AEM.
+After completing this tutorial a developer understands the basic foundation of the Foundation and has knowledge of common design patterns in AEM.

 >[!VIDEO](https://video.tv.adobe.com/v/27305?quality=9)